unimarkup/specification/markup/blocks/enclosed/text-block.md

 Text blocks use `[` as opening keyword, and `]` as closing keyword.
 The number of `[` and `]` must match per block.

-To nest text blocks, the outer block must have at least one more `]` than the inner one.
+When nesting text blocks, the inner block may have the same keyword length as the outer one.
+It is just important that start and end keyword length match per block.

 Attributes may be set directly after the last closing `]`.